dksanyal/Surrogator/README.md

 N.B.
 1. The screenshots and XL sheet EvaluationSurrogatorV2_v1_0.xlsx correspond to a slightly old sub-version of Surrogator v2.
 2. Excessive use of Surrogator might lead to Google Scholar blocking your IP.
 3. This tool is a research prototype to test certain ideas.
-It does not intend to use Google Scholar data in any unethical manner.
+It does not intend to use Google Scholar data or any other data in any unethical manner.
+4. The tool is not integrated with NLDI.
+NDLI does not show use the services of this tool in any way.